RaVoTTi/Second-Brain/BooksV1/Books/Ficciones.md

-Certainly!
 "Ficciones" is a collection of short stories written by Argentine author Jorge Luis Borges.
 Published in 1944, this book is a classic in modern literature and has been translated into multiple languages.
 Here's a comprehensive breakdown of the work, along with a concise summary at the end.

 ### Structure and Themes